Hieu12319/SuperHeroAPI/README.md

 -Github

 ##Getting started
-- I made a simple psuedocode for what i needed done.
+-I made a simple psuedocode for what i needed done.
-- Keep It Simple.
+-Keep It Simple.
-- Have fun!
+-Have fun!

 ###Future Enhancements
 -I want to make a favorite option for SuperHeros
--Have more than one SuperHero Showing the different stats
-- have the SuperHeros fight.
+-Have more than one SuperHero Showing the different stats -have the SuperHeros fight.